tsakim/bicm/docs/source/contact.rst

 Contact
 ================================================================================

-For questions or input, please write to mika.straka@imtlucca.it.
+For questions or input, please write to mika.straka [at] imtlucca.it.